cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.2.7 =
+Added support for the official WooCommerce Product Bundles (https://woocommerce.com/products/product-bundles/)

+= 5.2.6 =
+Added the "is promotion" attribute for Google Merchant Promotion feeds

+= 5.2.5 =
+Fixed a category mapping issue.
+The preg match was matching too many results, mainly accessories

+= 5.2.4 =
+Fixed another exotic category mapping issue that occured when users left some category mappings blank

+= 5.2.3 =
+Fixed a bug: plugin was added main category names to a category mapping, even when that main category was not active for a product.
+This caused unexpected category mappings in product feeds.
+This has been solved now.

+= 5.2.2 =
+Added support for usage of whitespaces in the so-called PARAM_ nodes for Yandex, Zbozi and Heureka feeds.

+= 5.2.1 =
+Reverted back some of the rule fixes from the previous release as it caused non Google feeds to become empty

+= 5.2.0 =
+Fixed a Pinterest bug, templare was not loading
+Fixed rules that were created on Google category attributes

+= 5.1.9 =
+Added support for Pinterest, our plugin now contains a default template for it

+= 5.1.8 =
+Added support for Google Product Review feeds

+= 5.1.7 =
+Added support for Cyrrilic characters in PARAM_ parameters for Yandex, Zbozi and Heureka feeds.

+= 5.1.6 =
+Build in another check for when users add a variable product to their product feed that isn't really a variable product.
+This caused the plugin to get stuck when processing product feeds.

+= 5.1.5 =
+Build in a check for when users add a variable product to their product feed that isn't really a variable product.
+This caused the plugin to get stuck when processing product feeds.

 = 5.1.4 =
 Added PARAM support for Yandex feeds